department-of-veterans-affairs/va.gov-team/teams/vsa/teams/disability-experience/team-docs/Release Plans/Toxic Exposure Release Plan.md

    - Users with in-progress 2022 sessions will finish out their 2022 session.
    - New users will be directed to the 2019 form version.

+## 1.0 New Forms
 ### Phase I: moderated production testing (also known as User Acceptance Testing, or UAT)
 Due to the need to test against the production lightouse /submit endpoint, we'll be testing this feature in production behind a feature flag.
 To mitigate the risks of downstream actions that occur as a result of submitting an application for disability compensation, we'll work with our VBA stakeholders to delete the submission records in VBMS.

 #### Planning
-- Desired date range or test duration:
+- Desired date range or test duration: Aug 2, 2024
 - Desired number of users: 6 full submissions of the min, max, and overflow scenarios outlined in [this sheet](https://docs.google.com/spreadsheets/d/1qFzoRny9uDHegSh1CemWP_FhL606ki54Z-Go-04jOUA/edit?usp=sharing) (scenarios tab)
 - How you'll recruit the right production test users: VFS team members, OCTO stakeholders, and VBA stakeholders will test
 - How you'll conduct the testing: using test users and validating the staging form payload submissions with downstream stakeholders
-- How you'll give the test users access to the product in production w/o making it live on VA.gov: N/A
+- How you'll give the test users access to the product in production w/o making it live on VA.gov: Flipper

 #### Results
 - Number of users: